puppetlabs/relay-workflows/s3-remediate-unencrypted-buckets/README.md

 - An AWS account.
 - An AWS IAM user with permissions to list and modify S3 buckets (if not run in dry run mode).
-- One or more S3 buckets that provide 'READ' access to all Authenticated Users.
+- One or more S3 buckets that are unencrypted.

 ## Run the workflow